Numbers Chapter 16

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-on the altar, and put on incense, and go quickly to the assembly, and make an atonement for them for there is fury has gone out from the presence of YAHWEH יְהֹוָה
+on the altar, and put on incense, and go quickly to the assembly, and make an atonement for them because there is fury has gone out from the presence of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here